 Cedar Bluffs real estate is some of the most expensive in Nebraska, although Cedar Bluffs house values don't compare to the most expensive real estate in the U.S.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Cedar Bluffs is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Cedar Bluffs is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Cedar Bluffs is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Cedar Bluffs who work in management occupations (23.43%), community and social services (14.86%), and office and administrative support (8.86%).

-Cedar Bluffs is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Cedar Bluffs is a great place for families with children to consider.
+First of all, many other families with children live here, making Cedar Bluffs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Cedar Bluffs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Cedar Bluffs’s overall crime rate is lower than average for the country.

 The per capita income in Cedar Bluffs in 2022 was $47,571, which is wealthy relative to Nebraska, and upper middle income relative to the rest of the US.
 This equates to an annual income of $190,284 for a family of four.
 However, Cedar Bluffs contains both very wealthy and poor people as well.